|Site Map | Bulletin Home | Temple University|

 See Schedule Revision (Drop/Add) in the Registration section of the Bulletin.

-Students may earn second degrees in some schools and colleges of Temple University.
+Generally, students having already completed a bachelor's degree experience would be encouraged in the first instance to begin graduate-level academic work in the new discipline.
+Students who already hold a bachelor's degree, however, may earn a second bachelor's degree in some schools and colleges of Temple University when the second degree sought is in a sufficiently different field of study.
 Students interested in earning a second degree should consult with the Office of the Dean of the school or college offering the desired degree.

 Students who hold their first bachelor's degree from Temple are exempted from courses or course categories required of all undergraduates, such as non-major Core Curriculum requirements.
-However, courses accepted in transfer for a student's first Temple degree may not apply to their second Temple degree, depending on the second degree requirements.
+However, courses accepted in transfer for a student's first Temple degree may not apply to their second Temple degree.

 To receive credit for courses taken on a non-Temple study abroad program during the academic year or summer sessions, matriculated students in good academic standing are required to discuss their study abroad plans with their academic advisor, have the International Programs Office endorse the chosen study abroad program, and seek final written approval from their school or college advising office.
 Students should obtain the Study Abroad Approval form from their advisor or the International Programs Office, and during the semester prior to study abroad, fill out the form and obtain the appropriate signatures.